Last Updated on January 14, 2026

 TenantCloud connects with online platforms such as Apartments.com, Rentler, and Zillow Group to expand your listings’ reach.
 You can also create a property-specific website to collect interest from potential tenants at no cost.

-RentRedi listings are quickly syndicated to partner sites Realtor.com and Doorsteps.com, which is a substantial advantage for landlords.
+RentRedi listings are quickly syndicated to partner sites like Realtor.com and Zillow.
 Furthermore, subscribers gain access to unlimited professional marketing pages to post on social media and can schedule tours with interested tenants only.

 Tenant screening

 Both TenantCloud and RentRedi partner with TransUnion so landlords can conduct tenant screening.
-TenantCloud offers 3 tenant screening packages with the fee charged to the applicant.
-A full-check report is currently $39, a credit check report $30, and a background check report $25.
-By comparison, all tenant screening on RentRedi includes full credit, criminal, and eviction history reports for a $35 processing fee paid for by the applicant.
+TenantCloud offers tenant screening packages with the fee charged to the applicant.
+By comparison, all tenant screening on RentRedi includes full credit, criminal, and eviction history reports for a $39.99 processing fee paid for by the applicant (or $49.99 if you want income verification as well).

 Leasing